Click here to access the Diocesan Office of Child and Youth Protection webpage with useful material and resources including:

 Our action as Faithful Citizens should flow from prayer.
 When we pray, we experience God and we remember that he is in us and in all people, who are created in his image and have inherent dignity.
 If we want to truly be faithful citizens, we must know how to come to God in prayer, experience God in ourselves and others, and listen to the ways God is calling us to respond.

-Click here to try out all of these ways to pray as a Faithful Citizen as well as other creative ideas you might think of.
+Click here to try these ways to pray as a Faithful Citizen as well as other creative ideas you might think of.
 Then try the ones that work best for you again and again – make them a practice in your daily life so that you can be a just pray-er and a faithful citizen.

 A Family Guide to Faithful Citizenship